 Rsync is a useful utility for syncing files between two locations.
-It also provides option to sync files from a remote system.
-We can sync a file for directory of a remote system to our local system or vice a versa.
-This article will help you to sync files from remote server to local system and local system to remote system using rsync.
+It also provides an option to sync files from a remote system.
+You can sync a file or a directory from the remote system to local system or vice a versa.
+This article will help you to sync files from remote server to a local system and local system to a remote system using rsync command.

 Local directories can be directly refer like file system ( eg: /opt/mydir , /var/www/html etc ).

-to define remote directory we need ip address or hostname of remote system with user login details.
-We can define remote location like [email protected]:/opt/mydir.
+to define remote directory you need IP address or hostname of the remote system with user login details.
+You can define remote location like [email protected]:/opt/mydir.
 Remember that source and destination both can’t be remote locations.